Scottish Premiership title race: Celtic or Rangers in the driving seat?

 For the first time this season, Rangers are now in the driving seat by two points - it is all to play for.

-Both clubs have seven league games to navigate before the split, including another Old Firm clash at Ibrox live on Sky Sports.
+Both clubs have six league games to navigate before the split, including another Old Firm clash at Ibrox live on Sky Sports.

 Clement's side have taken nine more points in the league than their rivals since his appointment at Ibrox.
 Rangers have proven they will be in this title race until the end and the belief is growing.